Near Trump's rally site, black Tulsa lives with fiery legacy

 But Shaw can conjure stories and images of so much more — the once-thriving black community that stood on this same ground, destroyed nearly a century ago by white violence and ensuing decades of repression.

-"Just imagine, in your mind, all these homes," Shaw said one morning this week, remembering the black-built, black-owned houses and churches that covered dozens of blocks where he's walking, the site of Tulsa's 1921 race massacre.
+"Just imagine, in your mind, all these homes," Shaw said one morning this week, describing the black-built, black-owned houses and churches that once covered dozens of blocks where he's walking, the site of Tulsa's 1921 race massacre.
 "Just picture that."

 "Hotels, movie theater, roller rink," said Shaw, a retired man who spends his mornings sitting in the shade of an engraved stone memorial to the Home Style Café, A.S.
 Newkirk photography studio, and literally hundreds of other African American-owned bakeries, barber shops, attorney offices and businesses razed in the massacre.